 Students then edit the DNA in a specific way so that they can observe the effects of a point mutation, a frameshift mutation, and a silent mutation.
 In the point mutation, a single base is changed which leads to a difference amino acid.
-Students do not need a codon chart to complete this activity.

 You can also do this activity with the class if you have a projector, this would also allow more discussion on why some point mutations change the output protein and why some are silent.

 Time Required: 15-20 minutes